 Okay so I’ll be honest with you here, I still wasn’t too sure about this one.
 My past experience with cheaper versions was still pretty fresh in my head and these types of cleansing brushes have always reminded me of super large toothbrushes.

 Now I don’t know about you but for me, the idea of using what looks like a gigantic vibrating toothbrush on my face doesn’t really fill me with the joys of spring but hey ho all in the name of research right, and by research I mean vanity.
 Besides, the Clarisonic has such a huge following that it had to be worth a try.

 In the end, I decided to go for the Clarisonic Mia 2 which is the second lowest in the range and also one of the most popular.
 I was tempted to try the higher end Smart Profile Uplift because it came with a body brush attachment and had anti-aging features with a facial firming brush but I decided against it because I didn’t want to take the risk with such a large sum of money in case it didn’t work out too well.

-Despite the overall good reviews, there are a few people out there that have experienced skin irritation so I didn’t want to fork out $350/£230 just to find out that I fall into that category.
+Despite the overall good reviews, there are a few people out there that have experienced skin irritation so I didn’t want to fork out $350/£230 for the highest end model just to find out that I fall into that category.